wyne-ybanez/personal-portfolio-master/TESTING.md

 - Will not submit without the first name of the user
 - Will not submit without email address or any input that does not have an '@'
 - Will not submit without any comments on the contact form
-- 'Back' option button brings the user back to the top of the page
-- 'Home' opens a new page which leads back to index.html page
-- 'Projects' opens a new page which leads to the projects.html page

 ### Footer